python-websockets/websockets/docs/cheatsheet.rst

   :meth:`~websockets.protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.

-* Call :meth:`~websockets.protocol.WebSocketCommonProtocol.close` to terminate
+* If you aren't using :func:`~websockets.client.connect` as a context manager, call :meth:`~websockets.protocol.WebSocketCommonProtocol.close` to terminate the connection.
-  the connection.

 Debugging